Updated on October 9, 2018 to reflect price changes

 What you should know about cheap Bluetooth speakers

 Plenty of listed speakers here are water-resistant, so here’s a quick rundown of Ingress Protection (IP) ratings and what they mean to your specific model.
-If you want to take a deep-dive into what makes products water-resistant and waterproof, read our feature here.
+If you want to take a deep-dive, make sure to read our feature.

 |IPX1||✓||Dripping water (1 mm/min)